 EMCC does not currently conduct criminal background screening for applicants in other programs [including but not limited to Automotive Technology; Diesel, Truck and Heavy Equipment Technology; Fire Science Technology (In-Service Track); Human Services; Medical Coding; or Medical Office Technology] however, individuals who have engaged in certain criminal activity could be denied access to gainful employment in their intended field.
-Additionally, licensing boards for certain professions may deny the individuals who have engaged in any activity which may be considered abuse, neglect or exploitation of a minor or of an incapacitated or dependent adult, or who have been convicted of any crime involving fraud or dishonesty, or drugs, or for which imprisonment of one year or more has been imposed are urged to seek clarification from the Director of Admissions prior to application submission.
+Additionally, licensing boards for certain professions may deny the individual the opportunity to sit for an examination if they have been convicted of certain crimes.
+Individuals who have engaged in any activity which may be considered abuse, neglect or exploitation of a minor or of an incapacitated or dependent adult, or who have been convicted of any crime involving fraud or dishonesty, or drugs, or for which imprisonment of one year or more has been imposed are urged to seek clarification from the Director of Admissions prior to application submission.